 Download and Upload

-In the context of server hosting, downloading is transferring data from your server over the network.
+In the context of server hosting, downloading is transferring data from your server hosting provider to the internet.
 If you host a website, the user downloads web pages.
 If you host videos users stream from your server, they are downloading the video data.

 Upload is the opposite, data is transferred over the network to your server.
 When you put a video on your server, you are uploading the video data.